 The US is negotiating CSI arrangements with the world's largest ports shipping direct to the US, on a port-by-port basis.
 It acknowledges it would take some time to get down to ports the size of New Zealand and there are no arrangements covering New Zealand goods in the interim.
 In addition, the New Zealand Government is not prepared to accept the distortionary regional economic impact of all goods to the US having to be shipped through one port.
 8. What about exports to other countries?

 The arrangement between the US and New Zealand only covers trade to and from that country.
-However other Customs administrations including APEC members and European countries are also working on trade security measures, including potential international standards for trade security.
+However other Customs administrations including APEC members and the European Union are also working on trade security measures, including potential international standards for trade security.
 Common elements in all proposals currently being discussed are advance electronic supply of information, capability for non-invasive (x-ray) examination of cargo and partnerships with industry.
 New Zealand's Supply Chain security Strategy includes all these elements.

 9. Is this arrangement the reason the Government is introducing a new charge on business?